Last Updated on May 1, 2023

 The soft silicone spout features a valve to slow down the flow and prevent spills.
 It’s handy for infants who haven’t learned to tip their heads back yet for drinking.

 Pleased parents point out that the system prevents colic because babies swallow less air.
-Also, there are few parts to wash.
+Also, there are a few parts to wash.

 NUK’s Learner Cup comes in 5 or 10-ounce versions.
 It’s best for ages 6 months and older.